realityexpander/How_to_program_from_ground_up/07-SoftwareDesign.md

   - ### Big IDEA — How can we use diagrams and drawings to communicate about software designs?

   - ### The Line, The Box and The Layers
-    - At the time when structured programming became popular, the concept of "Software Design" was developed to help people create more complex software systems with more complex requirements and coordinating work with larger teams of people working together in the same codebase.
+    - At the time when structured programming became popular, ideas around "Software Design" were developed to help people create more complex software systems with increasingly more complex requirements and coordinating work with larger teams of people working together a shared codebase.
     > - Software Design: Ep1 : 1st law of Software Design (The Box)
     >   - https://www.youtube.com/watch?v=2icF3vvsxH8
     > - Software Design: Ep2 : 2nd Law of Software Design (The Line)